 - A. Should a committee or Executive Board Member choose to resign before their term is over, they must give written notice to the Executive Board.
 In the next Executive Meeting, the Executive Board will vote to accept the resignation.
 Once the resignation is voted and approved, the resigning member's term is officially over.
 The President can then assign temporary responsibilities to a PTO Member until the next election is held.
-The Executive Board must approve this assignment by majority vote. - B. If there becomes a vacancy in the position of the President, the Vice President of Communications will step-up to fill the vacancy until the next election is held. - C. If the Vice President of Communications is unable to step-up to fill the vacant role of President then the Vice President of Fundraising will step-up to fill the role until the next election is held. - D. If agreed to by unanimous vote of the Executive Board, the Vice President of Communications and the Vice President of Fundraising can co-chair the vacant role of President until the next election is held. - E. If any other Executive Board positions are or remain open and are not filled accordingly, positions can be filled by the President, or person stepping in to the temporary role of President, until the next election is held.
+The Executive Board must approve this assignment by majority vote. - B. If there becomes a vacancy in the position of the President, the Vice President will step-up to fill the vacancy until the next election is held. - C. If the Vice President is unable to step-up to fill the vacant role of President, then the Treasurer will stepup to fill the role until the next election is held. - D. If agreed to by unanimous vote of the Executive Board, the Vice President and Treasurer can co-chair the vacant role of President until the next election is held. - E. If any other Executive Board positions are or remain open and are not filled accordingly, positions can be filled by the President, or person stepping into the temporary role of President, until the next election is held.